 - B44.
 Prior to commencing construction, the Applicant must prepare an Accommodation and Employment Strategy for the development in consultation with Tamworth Regional Council and Uralla Shire Council and to the satisfaction of the Planning Secretary.
-This strategy must: - (a) propose measures to ensure there is sufficient accommodation for the workforce associated with the development; - (b) consider the cumulative impacts associated with other State significant development projects in the area; - (c) investigate options for prioritising the employment of local workers for the construction and operation of the development, where feasible; and - (d) include a program to monitor and review the effectiveness of the strategy over the life of the development, including regular monitoring and review during construction. - (e) Following the Planning Secretary's approval, the Applicant must implement the Accommodation and Employment Strategy.
+This strategy must: - (a) be informed by consultation with local accommodation and employment service providers; - (a)(b) propose measures to ensure there is sufficient accommodation for the workforce associated with the development (including but not limited to consideration of potential conflicts with key tourism, cultural and entertainment-related events in the LGA, as far as practicable; - (b)(c) consider the cumulative impacts associated with other State significant development projects in the area; - (e)(d) investigate options for prioritising the employment of local workers for the construction and operation of the development, where feasible; and - (d)(e) include a program to monitor and review the effectiveness of the strategy over the life of the development, including regular monitoring and review during construction. - (e)(f) Following the Planning Secretary's approval, the Applicant must implement the Accommodation and Employment Strategy.